sitting-duck/crypterd/hello_crypto/README.md

 |unio       |30231824       |1591467317257       |
 |n          |23             |2091867819003567360 |

-The first row prints out the input string.

-The First column of RESULTS data is the input string removed of spaces, and broken into 4 character tokens.
+The First column is the input string removed of spaces, and broken into 4 character tokens.

 The 2nd column is the result of ciphering each 4 character token with a basic ceasar cipher.